 - b.
 Continuous solid lines at least 1/8" wide (~3mm), nowhere more than 2" apart, measured edge to edge. - c.
-Circular, square, or irregular solid shapes that are nowhere more than 2" from another shape, measured horizontally or vertically, (edge to edge) and 2.83" diagonally (see diagram below).
-Each shape must have a minimum area of ≥ 0.049 in, which corresponds approximately with circles of diameter 1⁄4" (~6mm).
+Circular, square, or irregular solid shapes that are nowhere more than 2" from the nearest shape, measured horizontally or vertically, (edge to edge) and no more than 2.83" diagonally to the nearest shape (see diagram below).
+Each shape must have a minimum area of \geq 0.049 in2, which corresponds approximately with circles of diameter 1⁄4" (~6mm).